videlais/twine-space/docs/examples/aframe/box.md

 # Example: Creating a Box

 One of the easiest shapes to create is a box.
-This is a shape built into AFrame and mapped to Twine Space using the same name.
+This is a shape built into AFrame and mapped to TwineSpace using the same name.

 Like all shapes, AFrame needs to know where to place the shape in the scene, a `position` attribute.